How to Find a Burial in

 Alan Greenberg, alan.greenberg@mcgill.ca

-next-step in genealogy.
-Unlike most other North American cities, the vast
+in genealogy.
+Unlike most other North American cities, the vast majority of

-majority of Montreal synagogues were (and are) Orthodox.
-As a result, locating
+Montreal synagogues were (and are) Orthodox.
+As a result, locating a burial not

-a burial not only gives you the date of death, but in most cases, the tombstone
+only gives you the date of death, but in most cases, the tombstone will also

-will also have a Hebrew inscription including the father’s name.
-There is also
+have a Hebrew inscription including the father’s name.
+There is also a

 currently paying for annual flowers to be planted, and that his or her name is